Allen spent his youth in the outdoors, fishing and hunting on Texter Mountain in western Berks County, Pennsylvania.

 In addition to coal, he also uses a propane gas forge and a vintage 1910-era Little Giant power hammer to assist in forging his creations.

-Allen has taken an interest in bladesmithing during the last few years and has been exploring the world of kitchen cutlery.
+taken an interest in bladesmithing during the last few years and has been exploring the world of kitchen cutlery.
 He will also be offering hunting and bushcraft style knives in the future.

 He is a member of PABA (Pennsylvania Artist-Blacksmith Association).